 As research in this field is in the early stages, we aim to advance research in Multicriteria Optimization from both a theoretical and practical point of view with fundamental research and real-world problems.

 Our motivation is driven by applications, since within the scope of real-world issues one immediately gets to know about the value of applied mathematics.
 We like to pass on this motivation to students by integrating them within practical oriented projects, e.g., internships, student assistant jobs and final paper.
-Further, applications can also be used to get the importance of modern mathematics across to pupils and teachers — this is also a task we like to consider in different ways.
+Further, applications are of course also suitable for communicating the importance of modern mathematics to students and teachers — this is another task that we are eager to pursue in a number of ways.